-- F. Fees. - 1.The fees for a Special Use Permit, Site Plan Review, and Zoning Permit for a Solar Energy System shall be set from time to time by Town Board resolution. - 2.
-The Applicant for either state or local siting approval shall deliver to the Town Board, along with its application if local approval is sought, and concurrent with the filing of an Article 10 Application, if applicable, an amount equal to one percent (1%) of the estimated cost of the project (the "Initial Deposit").
-This sum shall be held by the Town in a noninterest-bearing account, and these funds shall be available to the Town to pay consultants and attorneys engaged the Town to assist in application review if a local permit is sought, and to pay consultants and attorneys engaged by the Town to assist in review of an Article 10 Application should awarded intervenor funds be insufficient to fully participate in the Article 10 Process or should intervenor funds be otherwise exhausted.
+- 1. The fees for a Special Use Permit, Site Plan Review, and Zoning Permit for a large-scale solar energy system shall be set from time to time by Town Board resolution. - 2.
+The Applicant for either state or local siting approval shall deliver to the Town Board, along with its application if local approval is sought, and concurrent with the filing of an Article 10 or 94C Application, if applicable, an amount equal to one percent (1%) of the estimated cost of the project (the "Initial Deposit").
+This sum shall be held by the Town in a non-interest-bearing account, and these funds shall be available to the Town to pay consultants and attorneys engaged the Town to assist in application review if a local permit is sought, and to pay consultants and attorneys engaged by the Town to assist in review of an Article 10 or 94C Application should awarded intervenor funds be insufficient to fully participate in the Article 10 or 94C Process or should intervenor funds be otherwise exhausted.
 Following the grant or denial of the state or local application, the Town shall return to the Applicant any excess remaining in escrow.
 If the escrow account has been depleted prior to grant or denial of the application, the Applicant shall deposit such funds necessary for the Town to pay any outstanding fees to said consultants.